Development Environment

 - This GitHub Issue comment shows examples on how to state the path when working with a Windows machine.

-By setting the network_mode
+By setting the network_mode property to

-, we can use host = "localhost"
+service:db, we can use host = "localhost" when

 connecting to the development database from inside the Dev Container.